ncoghlan/misc/notes/python3/questions_and_answers.rst

-a position to use Python 3 professionally, but *unlike* most of the core developers, the kind of code they write falls squarely into the ASCII compatible binary protocol space where Python 3 still has some significant ground to make up relative to Python 2 in terms of usability.
+a position to use Python 3 professionally, but *unlike* most of the core developers, the kind of code they write falls squarely into the ASCII compatible binary protocol space where Python 3 still has some significant ground to make up relative to Python 2 in terms of usability (although we've also converted our share of such code, just in bringing the standard library up to scratch).

 .. _posix-systems: